cszczepaniak/fivethirtyeight-riddler/README.md

 This repo contains (usually overkill) solutions to [The Riddler](https://fivethirtyeight.com/tag/the-riddler/) from [Five Thirty Eight](https://fivethirtyeight.com).

-If you wish to contribute a solution in a new language, make a PR!
+If you wish to contribute a solution in a new language or suggest an improvement to make an existing solution more efficient, make a PR!